yereverluvinunclebert/Steampunk-Calendar-Orrery-Yahoo-Widget/README.md

 	www.iantregillis.com/

 Here is a Youtube video of the Yahoo Weather widget shown in all its steampunk functionality, I think you'll find it is fascinating as well as useful.
 I do hope so. https://www.youtube.com/watch?v=1qEoStgNmfg&t=2s

+It provides a daily memorandum function via a truly steampunk interface.
+Select a date via the calendar ring and click the date shown and it will allow you to enter a memo or reminder.
+You can use the ring to select future or past memos and whilst you are doing so the orrery will allow you to reflect on the passage of time and the true nature of this force that controls our lives.
+Well, you might...

+The calendar ring rotates by mouse control, the date displays according to ring position.
+The inner earth and moon rotate, the moon around the earth.
+The earth rotates around the central glow, roughly following the track of the window circular frame.
+The inner wheel with lots of bolts, counter-rotates as the main calendar ring rotates.
+Clicking on the moon causes the moon to expand so that you can see the phases of the moon according to any date you choose.
+Clicking on the earth causes the earth to enlarge shoing you an image of the rotating earth.
+The widget is fully resizable for your desktop.
+Please let me know what you think of the new version of my orrery/calendar.
+If you like it, then feel free to leave a comment.

+The original Yahoo widget orrery for Windows/Macs has lots of functionality all of it written in javascript - The second version was adapted to run on xwidgets on windows.
+Next was the rainmeter version - the first of our steampunk widgets to be adapted to a rainmeter widget also running on Windows.
+The third is the Linux KDE plasmoid here adapted for Linux/KDE using QML.
+Each version is slightly different adding/modifying functionality.
+The latest version, this one provides a lot more and you simply have to give it a go.

 These Widgets are moveable widgets that you can move anywhere around the desktop as you require.The widgets can be resized - Hover the cursor over the